 Selecting a constituentThe Constituent group selection allows a user to choose a constituent group and then choose a specific constituent from within that group.
 See About -> Learn More for a list of constituents.

-Toggling Cycles of the Trend PeriodThe Trend Period selection allows a user to choose a Constituent and then view the cycles within each Constituent.
+Toggling Decades of the Trend PeriodThe Trend Period selection allows a user to choose a Constituent and then view the decades within each Constituent.

 Data Preparation Steps In preparation for statistical analysis, environmental water-quality data for selected sites are retrieved from the USGS National Water Information System database.
 A common assessment reporting level (CAL) as described by Gilliom and others (2006) is chosen for the data analysis, usually the lowest reporting level that still retains the maximum amount of data for analysis.
-The CAL and the value used for recoding nondetections are reported for each constituent in the "readme" tab of the data files and details are provided "details on data preparation" link.
 Analysis is completed for networks with at least 10 pairs of samples.
 Once a CAL is selected for a given constituent, all nondetections with a reporting level greater than the CAL are deleted from the dataset.
 All nondetections and reported values less than the CAL are recoded to a unique value selected to specifically represent values below the CAL.
 The value used for recoding is typically slightly less than the CAL, but its exact value does not affect the statistical analysis, which calculates results using the ranking of values relative to each other rather than using the actual values themselves.
 The selection of a CAL and the recoding are done to make correct comparisons among nondetections and between nondetections and low-level detections; for example, if a CAL of 0.2 is selected, reported results of < 0.1 and < 0.2 are recoded as 0.19 before statistical analysis so that the statistical program does not interpret these two nondetections as different values and also to distinguish both from a reported value of 0.2.
 Reported results of 0.17 (a detection) and < 0.2 (a nondetection) are also recoded as 0.19 before statistical analysis because it is not possible to determine if the two values differ.
 The CAL and the value used for recoding nondetections are reported for each constituent in the "readme" tab of the data files.
-Data for the pesticide compounds atrazine, prometon, metolachlor, simazine, dieldrin and deethylatrazine (a degradate of atrazine) are prepared using a different method, as described in Toccalino and others (2014a).
+Data for the pesticide compounds atrazine, prometon, metolachlor, simazine, dieldrin and deethylatrazine (a degradate of atrazine) are prepared using a different method, as described in Toccalino and others (2014).
 Differences in data preparation for pesticide compounds and degradates include that concentrations were adjusted for recovery and that nondetections were replaced with a single value less than the lowest detection (rather than a value less than the CAL).
 For methyl tert-butyl ether, the CAL was determined for each pair rather than for the entire data set.
-The CAL that was selected for use in Version 1.0 was also used for analysis of the data used in Version 2.0 so that the results are comparable.
+The CAL that was selected for use in analyzing changes from decade 1 to 2 was also used to analyze changes across other time periods so that the results are comparable.

 The changes in concentration across a decade, or near-decadal period were used to evaluate the magnitude of change.
 For comparisons that used the Wilcoxon-Pratt signed-rank test, the median of differences in concentrations are calculated for networks with statistically significant changes.
 For comparisons across three or more time periods that were evaluated using the Regional Kendall test, the annual change in concentration - which is calculated by the test - is multiplied by 10 to determine the decadal change in concentration.